-Saugahatchee Watershed Management Plan Group (SWaMP) (February 2004 - present) - Over the course of the past year, the City of Auburn has actively participated in the SWaMP group along with other stakeholders in the Saugahatchee Creek watershed to continue Phase II implementation of a watershed management plan for the watershed that encompasses parts of Lee, Macon and Tallapoosa
+Saugahatchee Watershed Management Plan Group (SWaMP) (February 2004 - present) - Over the course of the past year, the City of Auburn has actively participated in the SWaMP group along with other stakeholders in the Saugahatchee Creek watershed to continue Phase II implementation of a watershed management plan for the watershed that encompasses parts of Lee, Macon and Tallapoosa Counties.
+The current stakeholder group is made up of representatives from the Cities of Auburn and Opelika, MeadWestvaco, Inc., Save Our Saugahatchee (S.O.S.), the Natural Resources Conservation Service (NRCS), the Alabama Cooperative Extension Service (ACES), the

-Counties.
-The current stakeholder group is made up of representatives from the Auburn Cities of and Opelika, MeadWestvaco, Inc..
-Our Save Saugahatchee (S.O.S.), the Natural Resources Conservation Service (NRCS), Alabama Cooperative Extension Service (ACES), the Lower Tallapoosa River Basin Clean Water Partnership (LTCWP) and Auburn University.
-The plan was finalized and submitted to the

-ADEM in March 2005.
+Lower Tallapoosa River Basin Clean Water Partnership (LTCWP) and Auburn University.
+The plan was finalized and submitted to the ADEM in March 2005.
 The SWaMP group received Phase I implementation funding from ADEM in 2007.
 SWaMP completed the first three (3) years of implementation (Phase I) in January 2010.
 Funding for Phase I of the implementation plan expired in 2010 and SWaMP applied for, and was awarded, a Phase II implementation program grant in January 2011.
 A final report on Phase I Implementation was submitted to the ADEM in March 2010.
 The Phase II Implementation period covers two (2) years.
-An update on SWaMP activities completed in 2012 can be found below:
+An update on SWaMP activities completed in 2013 can be found below:

 - Smart Yards Incentive Program Implementation of a program to provide funding assistance to homeowners in Auburn to install landscape BMPs on their property aimed at reducing stormwater runoff and potential pollutant contributions.
-SWaMP worked with approximately 10 homeowners in the past year to install stormwater BMPs on their property. - Rain Garden Workshop (July 2012) Workshop involved installing a rain garden at a local residence in Auburn.
-Participants were educated on the importance of stormwater management, as well as the proper design, installation and maintenance of a rain garden. - Lawn Care and Landscape Management Workshop (September 2012) Hosted in conjunction with the City of Auburn's Greenspace Advisory Board.
-Topics that were discussed at the workshop included native and drought tolerant plants, proper fertilization practices and other various topics.
+SWaMP worked with approximately 10 homeowners in the past year to install stormwater BMPs on their property. - Rain Garden Workshops (2013) SWaMP facilitated three (3) workshops in 2013.
+Workshops involved installing rain gardens at local residences in Auburn.
+Participants were educated on the importance of stormwater management, as well as the proper design, installation and maintenance of a rain garden.